ShaneWD/MusicDownloader/README.md

 # MusicDownloader
-Download music from YouTube with youtube-dl.
+* Download music from YouTube with youtube-dl
+## It can:
+* Download multiple songs with one command
+* Convert the file to *MP3* format and deletes the orignal (*WEBM*) file
-* It automatically removes the trailing code in the downloaded file name
+* Remove the trailing code in the downloaded file name